Attributing Responsibility in AI-Induced Incidents: A Computational Reflective Equilibrium Framework for Accountability: Computational Reflective Equilibrium to Accountability

 \section{Computational Reflective Equilibrium to Accountability}

 In this section, we describe the computational reflective equilibrium computation (CRE) process for achieving coherent and ethical responsibility attribution in AI-induced incidents.
 The basic workflow is depicted in Fig.~\ref{fig:overall}.
-We focus on the example of a medical decision-support system for diagnosis and treatment to elaborate the proposed approach.
+The committee that implements CRE is referred to as the implementation committee (IC).
+Here, we focus on the example of a medical decision-support system for diagnosis and treatment to elaborate on the proposed approach.